Narayani-Julia/crwn-clothing-nara/README.md

 - choose between the two
 - rather whitelist the reducers that actually need to be held onto

+// authstatechanges needs to be unmounted but ti actually returns an unsubscribe function to help you unomount the function
+// checks the authentication state when you listen to the listener

 # SAGA:
 - fire after the reducers have been updated,
 - yarn add redux-saga